Mashed Potatoes 3 ways over 3 days

 3. Homemade Gnocchi:

-Once you have the dough, roll it into a long snake and cut small “pillow shaped” gnocchi pieces about ½ and inch long.
+Once you have the dough, roll it into a long snake and cut small “pillow shaped” gnocchi pieces about ½ an inch long.
 Boil a pot of water and drop the gnocchi pieces in and boil for 3-5 minutes or until the gnocchi rises to the top, and then remove with a slotted spoon.
 The last step is to lightly saute them in a pan with oil and garlic, and then enjoy as is or top it off with your favorite sauce!
 Try this Tomato Rosa Sauce or Homemade Pesto with your homemade gnocchi.
 It is out of this world.

-Other Easy and Kosher for Passover Ideas:
+Other Easy Ideas:

 Crispy Potato Skins: